-- Head of Centre to appoint a member of the administrative staff to take over responsibilities should absence of the Exams Officer have a potential to affect the meeting of deadlines. - Data team staff to work closely with the Examinations Officer, Emma Green, to ensure they are up to date with the exam cycle and responsibilities at each point in time. - We have an agreement with Ormiston Sandwell Community Academy/Ormiston NEW Academy and would be able to request Exams Officer support where appropriate.
+- Head of Centre to appoint a member of the administrative staff to take over responsibilities should absence of the Exams Officer have a potential to affect the meeting of deadlines. - Data team staff to work closely with the Examinations Officer, Emma Green, to ensure they are up to date with the exam cycle and responsibilities at each point in time. - We would be able to request Exams Officer support from another Ormiston Academy in the local area, where appropriate.

-2. ALS lead/SENCo extended absence at key points in the exam cycle
+2. ALS lead/SENCo extended absence at a critical stage of the exam cycle